-Derry lose ground on leaders after St Pat's defeat
+Derry defeat at St Pat's 'unacceptable' - Higgins

 The Saints striker continued to test Maher, this time with a volley which sailed just over the crossbar on the stroke of half-time.

-At the start of the second half Forrester's close-range shot was well saved by Maher with no one in a red and white shirt able to get to snap up the rebound.
+At the start of the second half Chris Forrester's close-range shot was well saved by Maher with no one in a red and white shirt able to get to snap up the rebound.

 The Dubliners doubled their lead after an accurate clearance by McGrath from inside his box put team-mate Doyle through on goal and he made no mistake, firing into the back of the net.

-On the 65th minute Kavanagh made it 2-1 after a clearance off the line caused a scramble in the box before substitute Jordan McEneff headed the ball towards the midfielder, who steered the chance in to the net.
+On the 65th minute Cian Kavanagh made it 2-1 after a clearance off the line caused a scramble in the box before substitute Jordan McEneff headed the ball towards the midfielder, who steered the chance in to the net.

 However, it didn't take long for St Pat's to restore their two-goal advantage as, two minutes later, Forrester nodded Thijs Timmermans' looping corner into the bottom corner.